BuckyGold/BuckyGold/README.md

 - 🌱 I’m currently learning/working with Python, SQL, JavaScript, HTML, CSS, C++, and Looking into pixel art development.
 I  like games. :-)
 - 💞️ I’m looking to collaborate on anything that can make my brain learn and grow.
 Hopefully we can do that together!
 - 📫 How to reach me Just message me on here or reach out to me on social media.
 Bucky Goldstien is the name, Learning is my game.
 - OH!
 I almost forgot, I am also am an Analyist IRL.
-So, if anyone would like to reach out to me for anything that pertains to Quality Control, Continous Improvement, Mechanical Engineering, Systems Data, Etc. Just give me a shout!
+So, if anyone would like to reach out to me for anything that pertains to Quality Control, Continous Improvement, Mechanical Engineering, Systems Data, Etc. Just give me a shout on twitter!!

 <!---
 BuckyGold/BuckyGold is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.